Kotrotsos/sublime-cssedit-groups/README.md

 Whenever you are inside a CSS file that contains CSS edit's Group information (like `/* @group Headings */` ) press command+l and you will be presented with a navigation list to jump around with in the CSS file.

+Update: Also works for Sublime Text 3 now.